kgoofori/widepay-notification/README.md

 ## Usage

-You can now send notifications via FCM by creating an `FcmNotification` and an `FcmMessages`:
+You can now send SMS notifications via Widepay API by creating a `WidepaySmsMessage`:

 ```php
 ...